Prospective Physical Therapy Students

 All awards are based on each student's individual need as determined by the FAFSA.
 No award is guaranteed and awards are not automatically renewed from one year to the next.
 Award dates may be found on the financial aid calendar.

-Maryland Residents - Students considered Maryland residents by UMB should apply for Maryland State Scholarships before March 1.
+Maryland Residents- Students considered Maryland residents by UMB should complete the FAFSA prior to March 1 to be considered for Maryland State Scholarships.
 More information is available here.

 Students who file the FAFSA on or before March 1st are given priority award consideration.
 The following award package is an example of what a student who filed on or before the priority award date may expect to be offered: